Data analysis of $ab$ $initio$ effective Hamiltonians in iron-based superconductors $\unicode{x2014}$ Construction of predictors for superconducting critical temperature: Results

 After determining the best regression model within the nested CV approach explained in Sec.~\ref{sec_method}, we obtain our predictor using all the \Tc data obtained in the experiments.
 Figure~\ref{reg}(a) shows the accuracy of the obtained regression model.
 We find that this model reproduces the experimental \Tc data, as indicated by the high coefficient of determination ($R^2 \approx 0.92$).
 This result confirms that our regression model can predict the $T_\text{c}$ of associated with several different families for iron-based superconductors.

 We apply our predictor to low-energy Hamiltonians for a hypothetical compound, whose lattice structure is systematically changed from that of LaFeAsO.
-We vary the fractional coordinates of two As atoms as (0.5, 0.0, $\gamma f_{\rm As}$) and (0.0, 0.5, 1-$\gamma f_{\rm As}$); $f_{\rm As}$ is the fractional coordinate of As for the LaFeAsO and the parameter $\gamma$ indicates changes in the height of As from the Fe plane.
+We vary the fractional coordinates of two As atoms as (0.5, 0.0, $\gamma f_{\rm As}$) and (0.0, 0.5, 1-$\gamma f_{\rm As}$); $f_{\rm As}$ is the fractional coordinate of As for the original LaFeAsO, namely $f_{\rm As}=0.6512$ \cite{Kamihara2008}, and the parameter $\gamma$ indicates changes in the height of As from the Fe plane.
 A schematic showing this lattice distortion is presented in the inset of Fig.~\ref{reg}(b).
+Note that the fractional coordinates of the other atoms and the lattice constants do not change.

 We obtain the low-energy effective Hamiltonians for the hypothetical compounds.
 From the microscopic parameters in the Hamiltonians, we calculate the \Tc of each compound using the regression model.
 In Fig.~\ref{reg}(b), we show the $\gamma$ dependence of $T_\text{c}$ for hypothetical LaFeAsO materials.
 We find that \Tc increases with increasing $\gamma$ and vice versa.
 At $\gamma \sim 1.03$, \Tc reaches $\sim$ 100K.
 The applicability range of the regression model is limited to the parameter space around the existing compounds, and therefore the role of lattice distortion in inducing high-\Tc superconductivity ($T_\text{c} \approx 100$K) remains unclear.
 Nevertheless, the qualitative behavior of \Tc may be correctly predicted by the regression model.
-This result indicates that our regression model captures the essence of Lee's plot\cite{Lee2008effect,Mizuguchi2010review}, which suggests that the height of As from the Fe plane plays a key role in determining the compound dependence of \Tc.
+This result indicates that our regression model captures the essence of Lee's plot\cite{Lee2008effect,Mizuguchi2010review} and the theoretical study~\cite{Kuroki_PRB2009}, which suggests that the height of As from the Fe plane plays a key role in determining the compound dependence of \Tc.

+Here, we examine the relation between enhancement of \Tc and the microscopic parameters.
+As shown in Fig.~\ref{Virtual_Ut}(a), the maximum value of the nearest hoppings $t_{\rm max}$ decreases by increasing $\gamma$ while $\bar{U}$ has a broad peak around $\gamma\sim1.04$.
+This result indicates that we can enhance \Tc of LaFeAsO by increasing the amplitude of the electronic correlations.
+In Fig.~\ref{Virtual_Ut}(b), we plot the first and the second principal components for the virtual materials.
+We find that the changes in the second principal component governs the enhancement of \Tc around LaFeAsO.
+This plot also indicates that LaFeAsO is located at the edge of the existing materials in the $y_{1}-y_{2}$ plane.
+Therefore, it is plausible that we can reach the unexplored region and enhance \Tc by changing the height of As in LaFeAsO.